-FLUORIDE LEVEL (mg/L) ACTIONS RECOMMENDED <2.0 Leave the fluoridation system on.
-Determine what has malfunctioned and correct or repair it.
-2.1 to 4.0 Leave the fluoridation system on.
-Notify your supervisor, and report the incident to your DOH regional drinking water office (or afterhours hotline number1).
-Determine what has malfunctioned and immediately correct or repair.
+- 1. Immediately turn off the fluoridation feed system, but leave on-line monitors ON. - 2.
+Promptly notify your supervisor, and report the incident to your DOH regional drinking water office (or after-hours hotline number1). - 3.
 Measure and record fluoride content of water samples at several points in the distribution system to identify extent of excessive level.
-Tier 3 public notification of the overfeed occurrence is required as soon as practical but no later than 12 months after the exceedance (such as in an annual consumer confidence report).
-4.1 to 30 Immediately turn off the fluoridation feed system, but leave on-line monitors ON.
-Promptly notify your supervisor, and report the incident to your DOH regional drinking water office (or after-hours hotline number1).
-Measure and record fluoride content of water samples at several points in the distribution system to identify extent of excessive level.
-Save 125 mL portion of each sample for future reference.
-Determine duration of exceedance, and whether excessive fluoride content could have reached customers.
+Save 125 mL portion of each sample for future reference. - 4.
+Determine duration of exceedance, and whether excessive fluoride content could have reached customers. - 5.
 Determine what has malfunctioned and repair it.
-Once levels are reduced to less than 4.0 mg/L, and with supervisor's and state's permission, restart the fluoridation system.
-If initial and distribution system confirmation samples are 4.1 mg/L or greater, Tier 2 public notice of the exceedance is required (as soon as practical, but no later than 30 days after the exceedance). >30 Immediately turn off the fluoridation feed system, but leave on-line monitors ON.
-Promptly notify your supervisor, and report the incident to your DOH regional drinking water office (or after-hours hotline number1).
+Once levels are reduced to less than 4.0 mg/L, and with supervisor's and state's permission, restart the fluoridation system. - 6.
+If initial and distribution system confirmation samples are 4.1 mg/L or greater, Tier 2 public notice of the exceedance is required (as soon as practical, but no later than 30 days after the exceedance).

+- 1. Immediately turn off the fluoridation feed system, but leave on-line monitors ON. - 2.
+Promptly notify your supervisor, and report the incident to your DOH regional drinking water office (or after-hours hotline number1). - 3.
 Measure and record fluoride content of water samples at several points in the distribution system to identify extent of excessive level.
-Save 125 mL portion of each sample for future reference.
-Determine duration of exceedance, and whether excessive fluoride content could have reached customers.
+Save 125 mL portion of each sample for future reference. - 4.
+Determine duration of exceedance, and whether excessive fluoride content could have reached customers. - 5.
 If initial and distribution system confirmation samples are 30.1 mg/L or greater Tier 1 public notification is required.
-Issue "Do Not Drink" warning.
+Issue "Do Not Drink" warning. - 6.
 Open hydrants to flush mains.
-"Do Not Drink" public notice can be rescinded once levels are reduced to less than 4.0 mg/L. Record these measurements.
+"Do Not Drink" public notice can be rescinded once levels are reduced to less than 4.0 mg/L. Record these measurements. - 7.
 Determine what has malfunctioned and repair it.
 With supervisor's and state's permission, restart the fluoridation system.